sunpy/sunpy/docs/topic_guide/deprecation.rst

 Overview
 --------

-Our deprecation policy is designed to help users prepare for changes and removals in SunPy while ensuring stability and consistency.
+Our deprecation policy is designed to help users prepare for changes and removals in SunPy.
 This section explains why you might see deprecation warnings, what they mean, and how you can address them.

 Versioning Policy
 -----------------